 - Freegle - If the old PC is still functional, then I would normally remove your drive and ask you which of the next two options you would prefer then take your old system away to be serviced and tested for recycling to another person free of charge.

-- Hard Drive Extraction - Where your old Hard Drive is removed and handed to you for safe keeping.
+- Hard Drive Extraction - Where your old Hard Drive is removed and handed to you for safe keeping (most common).
 The option of Hard Drive Destructive Recycling is always a follow up option if you request it at a later date.

 Myth: Bank details are stored on your computers drive...
 NO. Unless you personally create a document containing your banking details, there is NO banking information stored on a drive.
 There are files called "cookies", these again DO NOT contain sensitive banking information, they simply contain encrypted timer information so that if you do not use the banking site for a period of time (usually 10 minutes) then the cookie is deleted which then means you are required to go through the secure log in process all over again to which a new timer cookie is generated for your visit.